 Human gestation lasts an average of 266 days (38 weeks, 9 months) and is divided into 3-month intervals called trimesters.

-1st trimester (1st 3 months: wk 1 – 12) —pre embryonic and embryonic development stress, drugs and nutritional deficiencies are most threatening during this time some suggest that “morning sickness” is correlated with this critical period has the evolutionary advantage of making mom less likely to ingest potentially dangerous materials including cabbage, Brussel sprouts, potatoes, overcooked meat all contain poisons that could potentially do damage to embryo; eg. coffee contains over 1,000 different toxins.
+1st trimester (1st 3 months: week 1 – 12) — pre embryonic and embryonic development stress, drugs and nutritional deficiencies are the most threatening symptoms during this stage.
+Few also suggest that “morning sickness” is correlated with this critical period has the evolutionary advantage of making mom less likely to ingest potentially dangerous materials including cabbage, Brussel sprouts, potatoes, overcooked meat all contain poisons that could potentially do damage to embryo; eg. coffee contains over 1,000 different toxins.

-2nd trimester (2nd 3 months: wk 13 – 24) — The fetal development begins organs complete most of their development.
+2nd trimester (2nd 3 months: week 13 – 24) — The fetal development begins organs complete most of their development.

-3rd trimester (3rd 3 months: wk 25 – birth) —Throughout this stage baby continues to grow and mature.
+3rd trimester (3rd 3 months: week 25 – birth) — Throughout this stage baby continues to grow and mature.
 At this stage, baby can stretch itself, kick and followed by other movements.
 During thirty weeks there is a huge development in baby’s sense organs, fingernails are visible, bones get hardening, formations of red blood cells (RBC) in the bone marrow and finally have shed all the lanugo.

-For more detailed information on embryology, visit BYJU’S.
+For more detailed information on Embryology, Embryogenesis, and Human Development, visit BYJU’S.